 - Suing the Police

-UCLA Law also offers numerous experiential courses for students interested in criminal practice.
-Courses such as Criminal Trial Advocacy and Advanced Criminal Trial Advocacy teach valuable courtroom advocacy skills.
+UCLA Law also offers experiential courses for students interested in criminal practice.
+Classes such as Criminal Trial Advocacy and Advanced Criminal Trial Advocacy teach valuable courtroom advocacy skills.
 In addition, students may represent clients under the supervision of experienced faculty in the following experiential courses:

 - Criminal Defense Clinic